Here are 8 fun and easy St. Patrick’s Day crafts for kids that will delight, spark creativity and strengthen fine motor skills too.

 You can check all of these St. Patrick’s Day craft ideas out by clicking the links below.

-8 Fun and Easy St. Patrick’s Day Crafts for Preschoolers
+8 Fun and Easy St. Patrick’s Day Crafts for Kids

 This project is a great St. Patrick’s Day craft for toddlers and preschoolers because the process is easy for little hands to do, and a lot of fun.
-Little kids find it quite magical and they’re always so excited to see their results.
+Little kids find the ink blot process fascinating and they’re always so excited to see their results.

-Rather than making our shamrocks green, we thought it would be fun to make colourful rainbow-coloured shamrocks.
-After-all, rainbows are so fitting for St. Patrick’s Day, and with St. Patrick’s Day falling smack dab in the middle of March, the weather can still be quite dreary here, so rainbow shamrocks can really brighten your space.
+Rather than making our shamrocks green, we’ve made rainbow-coloured shamrocks.
+Afterall, rainbows are fitting for St. Patrick’s Day, and with the holiday falling smack dab in the middle of March, the weather can still be quite dreary, so our rainbow shamrocks can really brighten your space.

 You can even turn this craft into a lesson about why we associate shamrocks with St. Patrick’s Day.